mattsams89/shiny-vertical-jump/README.md

 ## Analyzing your data

-**NOTE: THESE INSTRUCTIONS ARE SLIGHTLY OUT OF DATE WITH THE NEWEST UPDATE (v2.1) due to a change in the UI as well as in the processing code.
-I'll update the readme to reflect this change, but what you need to know: Now, you need to manually enter a sampling rate and press the "Analyze Data" button instead of the app's original function of analyzing the data as soon as they were uploaded.
-You'll need to press this button if you 1) upload a new file, 2) change the sampling rate, 3) change the filter, 4) change the plate layout, or 5) change the calibration slope/intercept.**
+**You may notice a few out of date images and gifs.
+I'm working on updating these.**

 Once you have everything installed and have exported your data, all that's left is the analysis.
-I've attempted to make analysis as pain-free as possible as you're only required to set a few pieces of information on the left-hand side of the application.
-The analysis and saving the results are essentially automated after that.
+With the most recent release (v2.1.0), things aren't *quite* as automated as they were before, but where we lost automation, we gained fewer headaches...don't think about that statement too hard.

 Run the app by pressing ctrl + shift + enter or by pressing the 'Run App' button.